spuder/ender2pro-led-bracket/README.md

 ---
-The contents of this readme were automatically generated from my [:notebook: template](https://github.com/spuder/fusion360-template)
+The contents of this readme were automatically generated from my [:notebook: template](https://github.com/spuder/fusion360-template).
+**Do not edit `README.md` directly since it will be overwritten by `templates/README.md.erb`**

 ```
 make all
 # or